MPI-Dortmund/cryolo/source/other/import_filaments_relion.rst

 In this tutorial we describe how to import crYOLO coordinates into Relion 4.
 I assume that your micrographs are somewhere in the Relion project directory.

-1. Move or softlink your coordinates somewhere into the relion project directory:
+1. Move or softlink your coordinates somewhere into the relion project directory.

-2. cd into the relion project directory
+2. Change directory into the relion project directory

+.. prompt:: bash $

+    cd path/to/my/relion/project/directory/

 3. Create the autopick star file with the following command: